conradwt/zero-to-graphql-using-ruby/README.md

     //= link graphiql/rails/application.js
     ```

+23. add routes for our GraphQL API and GraphiQL browser endpoints:

+    `./config/routes.rb`:

+    replace the contents with the following:

+    ```ruby
+    # frozen_string_literal: true

+    Rails.application.routes.draw do
+      if Rails.env.development? or Rails.env.test?
+        mount GraphiQL::Rails::Engine, at: '/graphiql', graphql_path: '/graphql'
+      end

+      post '/graphql', to: 'graphql#execute'
+    end
+    ```

-23. start the server
+24. start the server

     ```zsh
     rails s
     ```

-24. navigate to our application within the browser
+25. navigate to our application within the browser

     ```zsh
     open http://localhost:3000/graphiql
     ```

-25. enter the below GraphQL query on the left side of the browser window
+26. enter the below GraphQL query on the left side of the browser window

     ```graphql
     {